MewsSystems/gitbook-connector-api/guidelines/requests.md

 ...
 ```

-When the header is present, the API returns `204 No Content` status if the response doesn't contain any entities.
-For example, the filter criteria doesn't match any entity, client reaches the end of pagination, or the operation normally returns an empty JSON object.
-If the response contains entities, the API still returns `200 OK` status with the JSON response body.
+When the header is present, the API can return `204 No Content` for the following endpoints:

+- All endpoints which support [pagination](pagination.md) and request were to result in an empty page.
+- All endpoints which return an empty JSON object in case of success, e.g. [Delete account notes](../operations/accountnotes.md#delete-account-notes).